 Want an easy acne fighting home remedy for clearer skin?
 It’s possible “mother” can help.
 But we aren’t talking about your actual mom.

-“Mother” refers to the bits and pieces of raw enzymes and gut-friendly bacteria in raw apple cider vinegar that may promote healing, including helping your skin look healthier.
+“Mother” refers to the bits and pieces of raw enzymes and gut-friendly bacteria in raw apple cider vinegar.
+This unfiltered material may promote healing, including fighting skin breakouts.

-Apple cider vinegar has been used for countless generations for many uses.
-As more and more people are looking for all-natural skin care solutions, it’s no wonder using an apple cider vinegar acne treatment has become a popular home remedy.
+Apple cider vinegar (also known as ACV) has been used by countless generations for many home remedies.
+As more and more people are looking for all-natural skin care solutions, it’s no wonder using an apple cider vinegar acne treatment has become so popular.

-If you’re interested in using apple cider vinegar as an acne treatment, here are a few bullet points to consider:
+But if you’re interested in using apple cider vinegar as an acne treatment keep reading.
+Here are a few bullet points to consider:

 - The quality of apple cider vinegar is extremely important